Dubin-Johnson syndrome

 Refer a Patient

-Dubin-Johnson syndrome is when someone older than a newborn develops jaundice (a yellow caste of the skin and whites of the eyes).
+Dubin-Johnson syndrome, also know as Dubin-Sprinz syndrome, is when someone older than a newborn develops jaundice (a yellow caste of the skin and whites of the eyes).
 Jaundice is a fairly common condition that affects otherwise healthy newborn babies.
-However, Dubin-Johnson syndrome usually appears in adolescence (12-17 years of age*) or early adulthood.
+However, Dubin-Johnson syndrome usually appears in adolescence (12-17 years of age) or early adulthood.

 Dubin-Johnson syndrome seems to most frequently affect Jewish Iranian and Moroccan people living in Israel, as well as Japanese people.
 However, it can affect people of any ethnic background.

-What are the signs and symptoms of Pediatric Dubin-Johnson Syndrome?
+What are the signs and symptoms of Dubin-Johnson syndrome?

 A gene mutation that is hereditary (passed down in families) causes Dubin-Johnson syndrome.